 How Do You Get A Handicap Index?

-When you begin playing golf, you will not instantly have a handicap assigned to you.
-To get a handicap index, it needs to be official, which can only be obtained one way.
-You must join a golf club or golf association that is an official member of the United States Golf Association (USGA).
+You are not instantly assigned a handicap when you start playing golf.
+Your handicap index needs to be official, which can only be obtained from a formal golf association.
+American golfers must join a golf club or golf association that is an official member of the United States Golf Association (USGA).
 Other governing bodies, like the Royal & Ancient Golf Club, manage handicaps in different countries or regions around the world.

 All private golf clubs provide handicap services to their players.
-If you play most of your golf at one public course, that course will be able to provide you access to the Golf Handicap Information Network (GHIN) so can begin entering scores.
-If you’re playing at different courses all the time, you can join a local golf association to get your GHIN number.
+If you play most of your golf rounds at a single public course, that course will be able to provide you access to the Golf Handicap Information Network (GHIN) so can begin entering scores.
+If you’re playing at many different courses, you can join a local golf association to get your GHIN number.

-After you have joined an official USGA club, you will need to play 54 holes that can be made up of either 9 hole rounds or 18 hole rounds.
+After you have joined an official USGA club, you will need to play 54 holes.
+Those 54 holes can be made up of either 9 hole rounds or 18 hole rounds.
 You will then need to post your scores from these rounds to the GHIN system.
 Once scores from 54 holes have been submitted, your handicap index will be generated.

 How Are Golf Handicaps Calculated?

-Golf handicaps are calculated after the golfer has completed all of the rounds that are required, which then allows the association to issue them a handicap index.
+Golf handicaps are calculated after the golfer has completed all of the required rounds.
+After that the golf association will do the calculations and issue you a handicap index.

 Scratch golfers will have a handicap index near zero.
-Professional players and exceptionally good amateur golfers will have a “plus” or positive handicap index which means they frequently score under par.
+Professional players and exceptionally good amateur golfers will have a “plus” or positive handicap index.
+That means the player frequently scores under par.
 When calculating a handicap index, 54 is the maximum handicap index that a player can have.

 Related article: The Ultimate Guide To Average Golf Handicaps